Centenary College of Louisiana logo

 About Centenary College of Louisiana

-Louisiana's oldest and the nation's first chartered liberal arts college west of the Mississippi.
+Centenary College: Louisiana's oldest, a liberal arts pioneer west of the Mississippi.

 Key Highlights